 1. They prescribe benzodiazepines long-term without informed consent.

 A long-term (2-4 weeks or more) benzodiazepine prescription should be accompanied with informed consent.
 Prescribed benzodiazepines carry short and long term risks.
-Studies past a few months are lacking, while evidences after long-term use of tolerance, physical dependence, withdrawal syndromes, and a worsening of the initial condition are known.
+Studies past a few months are lacking, but evidence of tolerance, physical dependence, withdrawal syndromes, and a worsening of the initial condition with long-term use are known.
 Prescribers who do not inform patients of these common major risks, while highlighting only the very short-term benefits, are skipping one of the greatest patient safeguards in medicine.

 2. They think benzodiazepines help anxiety and sleep disorders long term.

-There are no long-term studies on benzodiazepine safety, but a 14-week study conducted by Upjohn resulted jn patients who were much worse off than the placebo group; more anxious, had more panic, doing worse on a “global scale” assessing overall well-being, while forty-four percent were unable to get off the drug.
+There are no long-term studies on benzodiazepine safety, but a 14-week study conducted by Upjohn resulted in patients who were much worse off than the placebo group; more anxious, had more panic, doing worse on a “global scale” assessing overall well-being, while forty-four percent were unable to get off the drug.
 Benzodiazepines have been shown to impair the effectiveness of therapeutic interventions and are contraindicated for use in PTSD.
 Hypnotics have also been found to be ineffective long term in aiding insomnia.

 3. They only disclaim about addiction, not physical dependence.